Eastern Great Lakes Biblical Society Regional Meeting

 A learned society of Biblical scholars sponsored in part by the American Schools of Oriental Research, the Catholic Biblical Association, & the Society of Biblical Literature, the EGLBS invites paper or poster-session proposals from members of any of these organizations, scholars in higher education, ministers, students (with a professor's nomination), and other interested parties.

-Conference registration will be handled online starting February 1.
-Check http://eglbs.com for updates.
+Conference registration will be done online after January 1, 2015.
+Check http://www.sbl-site.org/meetings/rm_egreatlakes.aspx for updates.

 EGLBS CALL FOR PAPERS

-It was agreed at the 2012 Business Meeting that those who wish to submit proposals for inclusion in the annual meeting program must be registered for the annual meeting at the time the proposal is submitted.
+PLEASE NOTE: Anyone who wishes to submit proposals for inclusion in the annual meeting program must be registered for the annual meeting by the registration cutoff date of January 30, 2015.
 If your presentation does not get accepted onto the program, you may withdraw your meeting registration by sending a notice to the Annual Meeting Coordinator.
-Such requests received by 10 March 2014 will be eligible for a full refund.
+Such requests received by March 1, 2015 will be eligible for a full refund.

 PROPOSAL REQUIREMENTS FOR PAPERS: